 How will your customers pay you

-Some customers will pay you in cash, others by cheque, still others a mixture of both.
-Clients such as housing associations and local authorities will almost always pay you by cheque or by direct payment to your bank account.
+Clients such as housing associations and local authorities will almost always pay you by direct payment to your bank account.
 You might also decide to accept payment by credit and debit card.

 You will probably ask your private customers to pay you when a job is completed, although you might sometimes ask for a deposit or interim payment on a large job.